rdfostrich/article-jws2018-ostrich/content/evaluation.md

 until a number of elements equal to the desired offset were consumed.
 This modified implementation is available on [GitHub](https://github.com/rdfostrich/bear/tree/ostrich-eval-journal){:.mandatory}.
 To test the scalability of our approach for datasets with few and large versions, we use the BEAR-A benchmark.
-We use the ten first versions of the BEAR-A dataset, which contains an average of 17M triples per version.
+We use the ten first versions of the BEAR-A dataset, which contains 30M to 66M triples per version.
 This dataset was compiled from the [Dynamic Linked Data Observatory](http://swse.deri.org/dyldo/).
 To test for datasets with many smaller versions, we use BEAR-B with the daily and hourly granularities.
 The daily dataset contains 89 versions and the hourly dataset contains 1,299 versions,